alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 [^id]: In real systems, an identifier is often better modeled as a domain type (e.g., `UserId`) rather than a bare number.
 This post uses `string` at the boundary and parses to `int` to keep the example focused on `Result` composition.
 [^task-monad]: `Task<T>` isn’t strictly a pure monad because it triggers execution immediately (it is "Hot") and caches results, but it obeys the laws well enough to model it as one for control flow.
+[^illegal-states]: This is an instance of **"making illegal states unrepresentable"**: designing your types so invalid states can’t be constructed in the first place.
+In this post, the private `Result` constructor is the mechanism.
+Yaron Minsky popularized the phrase in his talk **"Effective ML"** (OCaml syntax, but broadly applicable): `https://www.youtube.com/watch?v=-J8YyfrSwTk`.